jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+- see Lighthouse audit for PWA steps (although ugh)
+- CLS is being cuased by at lease these, so think man, think:
+  (if initial font is better sized to match loaded font, then won't flex...
+Obvi caching is the way, but first load... ) tr tr.stats-table t-body-tr td.stats-table-t-body-td blockquote
+  --> factor out card table (and use SUSPENSE if needed)

+* make service worker effective... tests aren't working (can a web worker register a service worker? seems like might be odd unless there is a King Worker)

-- CACHE the font
+* CACHE the font, initial starting image
-- Load font aysnc
-- build a subsetted version of the font without the undesired axes (is that even a thing?)
+* build a subsetted version of the font without the undesired axes (is that even a thing?)

---> factor out card table
 --> better highlightthe active table cell you're editing beucase otherwise it's disorientating

 --> in addition to preventing jumps by taking up space (the focus UI needs this), CONSIDER a simple ANIMATION to show that a field is opening up to be edited and then is closing back down.